Piped Buttercream Christmas Tree Cake Tutorial

 STEP 1: BAKE CAKE AND MAKE ICING

-Prepare a box cake mix, spray the tree pan with baking spray and fill.
+Prepare a box cake mix or scratch recipe, spray the tree pan with baking spray and fill.
 Bake according to the directions.
 Cool the cake for 10 minutes or so.
 If your cake has a big hump in the center (ours definitely did), trim off some of the hump to create a flat area before flipping the cake onto a cooling rack.

 Cool your cake completely on a cooling rack and then wrap the entire cake (and rack) in plastic wrap and place in the freezer for an hour or so until firm to the touch.
 Trust us, this will make icing your cake much, much easier.